gwarf/dotfiles/freebsd-manual-setup.md

 ## rbw

-There is currently no official port for Obsidian.
+There is currently no official port for rbw.
 It's convenient to build it using poudriere.

 ```shell
 # Add rbw to the custom repository package list